openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-connection.md

 public func getAddressByName(host: String): NetAddress
 ```

-**Function:** Resolves a hostname using the corresponding network to obtain the first IP address.
+**Description:** Resolves a hostname using the corresponding network to obtain the first IP address.

 **Required Permission:** ohos.permission.INTERNET